 With some interviews taking an entire day, the company with the pain-free interview process is the one that nabs candidates.

 Opening up free time for candidates to interview on the weekends is a way for them to have a candidate-driven experience.

 However, it shouldn’t come at the expense of a recruiter’s time.

 There are more jobs in the US than workers.
 Because of this, candidate experience is a key differentiator.
 There are many ways to give candidates a great hiring experience, from conveying company mission and values in the interview process, to replying to candidates in a timely manner.

 Candidates (and some interviewers) with busy schedules will welcome the opportunity to have an additional interview slot that fits into their calendar, but it’s important to remember that the interview is a reflection of your company and your company’s culture.
 For many candidates, working weekends isn’t exactly what they’d like to picture.

 If hosting weekend interviews isn’t something you see in your future, the initial question still remains: how can you interview busy candidates without disrupting their schedule?

 A lot in the interview process has stayed the same since its inception, including the prioritization and scheduling of interviews.
 This is where technology and tools come in.
-With something as fast-paced as recruiting, introducing automation is one of the few ways that you can not only see every candidate — but also give every candidate a great experience.
+With something as fast-paced as recruiting, introducing automation is one of the few ways that you can not only see every candidate, but also genuinely connect with each of them.

-At the end of the day, it’s the company with the fastest time to hire that succeeds, and you don’t need to open up additional interviewing days to do that.
+At the end of the day, it’s the company with the shortest time-to-hire that succeeds, and you don’t need to open up additional interviewing days to do that.

 Ready to Level up Your Candidate Experience?